alfahami/docker-cheat-sheet/README.md

 ```shell
 docker image <command> <options>
 ```
-We might use <code>docker image build .</code> to build the image from the dockerfile we just wrote in the current folder we're in.
+We might use <code>docker image build .</code> to build the image from the dockerfile we just wrote in the current folder we're in.<br>
 The daemon find any file named Dockerfile in the specified director and build the image based to it.

 ```shell
 Setting up nginx (1.18.0-0ubuntu1) ...